jarviscanada/jarvis_data_eng_AdityaShukla/python_data_analytics/README.md

 ## Introduction

 **London Gift Shop (LGS)** is a UK-based retail business looking to unlock value from its historical sales data.
-The goal of this analytics project is to explore customer behavior, identify patterns in transactions, and provide actionable insights that support smarter decision-making across marketing, operations, and customer engagement.
+The goal of this analytics project is to explore customer behaviour, identify patterns in transactions, and provide actionable insights that support smarter decision-making across marketing, operations, and customer engagement.

 Using tools like Python, PostgreSQL, and Jupyter Notebook, we built an analytics pipeline to ingest, clean, and analyze the raw transactional data.
 From basic KPIs to advanced customer segmentation (RFM), this project delivers a comprehensive proof of concept (PoC) for data-driven strategy at LGS.